hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step6-queue.md

 `curl localhost:8080/memq/server/stats`{{execute}}

 You can also see the queue in the portal.
-Because of Katacoda's virtualization you cannot address this URL from your browser, but you can use Katacoda's domain as the URL to the same service.
+Because of Katacoda's virtualization, you cannot address this URL from your browser, but you can use Katacoda's domain as the URL to the same service.

 These commands will expose the service externally to Katacoda's subdomain scheme.